-In this article, we tried our best to take as many screenshots as humanly possible to give you a full v 3.0/4.0 demo of its possibilities and functionality.
+In this article, we tried our best to take as many screenshots as humanly possible to give you a full demonstration of its possibilities and functionality.

 However, there is only so much we can fit into a single article, and of course, our images can never be as rich as the real thing.

-If you weren't convinced by the images and screenshots we provided, there's still a way to try the demo out yourself.
+If you weren't convinced by the images and screenshots we provided, there's still a way to get a Divi theme sample for yourself.

-Just visit Elegant Themes site (link below) and try it out for free on your own WordPress installation.
+Just visit the Elegant Themes site (link below) and try out the current version of Divi for free on your own WordPress installation.

 New Divi Developer API